JohanMaas/muziek_bingo/README.md

 - Reset functionality to start a new game
 - Responsive web interface
 - Support for placeholder images when album art is missing
+- Bingo card generator with option to stripe off songs online

 ## Technical Requirements